-Side effects for Actonel are: upset stomach, stomach pain, headache, flu symptoms, muscle pain, diarrhea, constipation, or joint or back pain.
+Common side effects for Actonel are: upset stomach, stomach pain, headache, flu symptoms, muscle pain, diarrhea, constipation, or joint or back pain.

 If any side effects become unmanageable speak with your doctor or pharmacist for help in managing any side effects.
 For any serious side effects that occur speak with your doctor right away for further treatment options.

-Q: What is the best dosage to take for Actonel?
+What is the generic name for Actonel?

 The generic name for Actonel is known as Risedronate.